 So, today, I present to you: Top Ten Horror Novels Gabe Should Read Before Next Halloween

 1) The Stand by Stephen King: I picked this novel up off of the Take a Book/Leave a Book shelf at my library a while ago because I had never read a King novel and because I love post-apocalyptic fiction.

-2) We Have Always Lived in the Castle by Shirley Jackson: I vowed to read this after finishing (and loving) Jackson's The Haunting of Hill House but never did.
+2) We Have Always Lived in the Castle (Penguin Classics Deluxe Edition) by Shirley Jackson: I vowed to read this after finishing (and loving) Jackson's The Haunting of Hill House but never did.

-3) Let the Right One In by John Ajvide Linqvist: Kayleigh of Nylon Admiral recommended this to me as well as a few other books.
+3) Let the Right One In: A Novel by John Ajvide Linqvist: Kayleigh of Nylon Admiral recommended this to me as well as a few other books.
 I decided to go with this one because I've heard others rave about it.

 4) The Turn of the Screw by Henry James: A lot of people have told me about this book so I chose this out of all the picks from The Broke and the Bookish's own list.

 5) The Name of the Star by Maureen Johnson: Found this promising title through Thought Casters.
 I can't pass up a good Jack the Ripper tale.